 The important thing is that Andersson proved he could handle the NHL game.
 Expect him to be a fixture in the lineup from the get-go this fall, hopefully taking another step in his development.

-Topics: Joakim Andersson
+Tags: Joakim Andersson